Jasmeet Bains: Healthcare

-In September 2024, Governor Gavin Newsom signed Bains' "Grow Our Own" bill which would mandate and establish a new funding pool for the creation of a new University of California medical school located in Kern County to address healthcare disparities in the region.
+In September 2024, Governor Gavin Newsom signed Bains's "Grow Our Own" bill which would mandate and establish a new funding pool for the creation of a new University of California medical school located in Kern County to address healthcare disparities in the region.

 In April 2025, Bains stated "I am completely offended by the comments made about healthcare for undocumented immigrants...The idea that covering undocumented healthcare will increase healthcare costs is a completely nonsensical argument" after Republicans argued for cutting Medi-Cal access to undocumented immigrants.

 Public safety

-Bains broke from the California Democratic Party and supported Proposition 36 in 2024, which would increase penalties for certain theft and drug offenses.
+Bains supported Proposition 36 in 2024, which would increase penalties for certain theft and drug offenses.

 In April 2025, Bains introduced a bill to raise the minimum sentencing of child torture from seven to twenty years.
 In May, Bains wrote a letter to the California Attorney General's office questioning why the former Kern County Supervisor Zack Scrivner was charged with child cruelty and possession of an assault rifle instead of child sexual abuse charges.
-The California Department of Justice responded saying that it only filed charges that could be proven "beyond a reasonable doubt."
+The California Department of Justice responded saying that it only filed charges that could be proven "beyond a reasonable doubt".

+Vote against California redistricting plan

+In August 2025, Jasmeet Bains was the only Democrat in the California State Assembly to vote against Assembly Constitutional Amendment 8, which was the Democratic response to the Texas redistricting effort.
+The bill passed overwhelmingly in the California State Assembly by a vote of 57-20 and led to the November 2025 special election in which Californians passed 2025 California Proposition 50 by a 64% to 36% margin.